-Students who are accepted to the BS/MS program, can use six hours of electives at the undergraduate level toward both your B.S. and M.S. degrees.
+Students who are accepted to the BS/MS program, can use six hours of approved electives at the undergraduate level toward both your B.S. and M.S. degrees.
 A maximum of six additional hours taken at the bachelor's level, but not counted toward your B.S. degree, may be used toward your master's degree.
 BS/MS students must complete the requirements for the bachelor's degree, be awarded the bachelor's degree, and then immediately continue with the master's degree program (excluding summer semester).
-There is no need to take the Graduate Record Exam (GRE) for admission to the master's program.
+There is no need to take the Graduate Record Exam (GRE) for admission to the master's program through the BS/MS program.